 Figure 2.
 Images of stem-group amphibians

-The images shown above do not lend themselves to recognition of the synapomorphies outlined above.
+The images shown above do not lend themselves to recognition of the published synapomorphies.
 To the casual observer there is no obvious consistent change through the series, except for a general shortening of tail length relative to total body length and the fact that some of the species closest to the crown group appear rather frog-like (e.g. Cacops, Amphibamus, Gerobatrachus).
 However, phylogenetic analysis (e.g. Schoch, 2019) has demonstrated important changes in skull morphology along the amphibian stem line.

-The above time tree (Figure 1) indicates that the amphibian stem group developed from Early Carboniferous to Early Triassic time, representing a stem-to-crown transition of at least 80 million years.
-However, as shown below, the highest rate of appearance of the stem-group genera represented in Figure 1 occurred during the Early Permian, an epoch that lasted only 27 million years:
+The above time tree (Figure 1) indicates that the amphibian stem group developed from Early Carboniferous to Early Triassic time, representing a stem-to-crown transition of between 80 and 85 million years.

 References